shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ## Part 1: Creating a development sandbox
 Before you do anything else, we recommend that you set up a [development sandbox by cloning the project configuration](../getting-started/installing_app.md#clone-the-pipeline-configuration-you-want-to-add-an-app-to).
-This will result in a separate configuration where you can develop your code, and test changes without affecting anyone one else on the production.
+This will result in a separate configuration where you can develop your code, and test changes without affecting anyone else on the production.

 ## Part 2: Forking or downloading the starter app repository
 We provide a [template starter app](https://github.com/shotgunsoftware/tk-multi-starterapp), that you can use as a starting point for your own app.
-By using this app you get all the standard Toolkit boilerplate code set up for you, and an basic example GUI.
+By using this app you get all the standard Toolkit boilerplate code set up for you, and a basic example GUI.

 ![Toolkit starter app default GUI](./images/starter-app.png)

-To use it, you can either fork the git repository and then clone it to your local dev area on disk, or if you don't want to use git source control at this stage, you can just download the files from GitHub as a zip file, and unzip them locally (you can always setup a git repository later).
+To use it, you can either fork the git repository and then clone it to your local dev area on disk, or if you don't want to use git source control at this stage, you can just download the files from GitHub as a zip file, and unzip them locally (you can always set up a git repository later).
 Either way, the goal is to have a local copy of the starter app code so you can start making changes.

 ## Part 3: Adding the app to your config
 We recommend reading the "[Adding an app](../getting-started/installing_app.md)" guide, as it explains in more detail how to add an app to your configuration.

-When adding the app your config, you need to consider where your app will be used, i.e. perhaps only in Nuke or in multiple different software, or standalone from Shotgun Desktop.
+When adding the app to your config, you need to consider where your app will be used, i.e. perhaps only in Nuke or in multiple different software, or standalone from Shotgun Desktop.
 You also need to think about the context that your app will depend on.
-For example can your app only run when you know the task the user is working on, or can it run with just the project known.
+For example, can your app only run when you know the task the user is working on, or can it run with just the project known?
 Knowing this will dictate which environment YAMLs and engines you need to add your app settings to.

-If your not sure right now, it's a good idea to start by adding it to the `tk-shell` engine in the project environment, that way you can [run it from your IDE](./sgtk-developer-bootstrapping.md) or via the command line with the tank command if you have a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), which will make it quicker to develop with.
+If you're not sure right now, it's a good idea to start by adding it to the `tk-shell` engine in the project environment, that way you can [run it from your IDE](./sgtk-developer-bootstrapping.md) or via the command line with the tank command if you have a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), which will make it quicker to develop with.

 To start with you will use a [dev descriptor](https://developer.shotgunsoftware.com/tk-core/descriptor.html#pointing-to-a-path-on-disk) for the location of your app.